microsoft/WhatTheHack/007-AzureMonitoring/Student/04-Azure-Monitor-For-Applications.md

 ## Introduction

-In order to detect performance anomalies, diagnose issues, and understand what users are actually doing on the we for eshoponweb site w will automatically detect performance anomalies, and includes powerful analytics tools to help you diagnose issues and to understand what users actually do with your app.
-It's designed to help you continuously improve performance and usability.
+To ensure performance requirements are met with the eshoponweb, you will need to detect performance anomalies, diagnose issues, and understand what users are actually doing on the website.
+You deside to Application Insights is needed to continuously improve performance and usability.

 ## Description